Skip to main content

 To set this up, first navigate, in Faddom, to Settings > Access Control > Identity Providers will be presented with this page.

 The Name is the display name in the Faddom UI, and is especially useful is you need to configutre multiple IdPs.
+This is the name that Faddom will display on the Faddom login page that users see.
+This is defined by yourselves and can be anything you wish.

 To set this up in Azure, you need to do the following -